🧡 Skip to main content🔍 Skip to search

 Monitor logon

 Once in Task Wizard, read the introductory screen and click the Next button to go to the Trigger tab.
-Click the Add button (this will open Add Trigger window), and choose the User Logon & Logoff Trigger from the list and click OK.
+Click the Add button (this will open the Add Trigger window), and choose the User Logon & Logoff Trigger from the list and click OK.
 As we can see, the default settings are to trigger the Task when any user: logs in.
 Since that is exactly what we need, just click OK.

 Task Wizard: 2 Triggers (user logon & logoff)